CrazyForks/gpu-kill/DETAILED.md

 ## Architecture

 GPU Kill is built with Rust and supports NVIDIA, AMD, Intel, and Apple Silicon GPUs through vendor-specific interfaces.
-The tool is designed with safety, usability, and multi-vendor support in mind.
+The tool is designed with safety, usability, multi-vendor support, and distributed cluster management in mind.

 ### Core Components